Amicht/Netflicht/readme.md

 ### Description:

-An end-to-end Netflix-clone web app, using MERN as the development framework.
+An end-to-end Netflix-clone web app, using React for the frontend, Node + Express for the backend and mongoDB for the database.

 ### About The Project: